fanfank/phpfetcher/README.md

 ###2 Get All The Infomation of An HTML Tag
 Please use example 1.3 and 1.4 as references.
 Actually you mainly have to know the following four techniques:
 1. xpath, it is used to describe what kind of HTML tag you are looking for, learn more about xpath: [www.w3schools.com/xsl/xpath_syntax.asp](www.w3schools.com/xsl/xpath_syntax.asp);
-2. `sel` method, all the examples above use `$page->sel('xpath query')`, after calling this method you will get an array, which will contain all the qualified DOM elements;
+2. `find` method, all the examples above use `$page->find('xpath query')`, after calling this method you will get an array, which will contain all the qualified DOM elements;
 3. Member `plaintext` of simplehtmldom, say `$res[$i]->plaintext`, which stores plain text that the DOM element wraps;
 4. Method `getAttribute` of simplehtmldom, say `$res[$i]->getAttribute('href')` in the `crawl_baidu_page.php` example, from which you can get the attribute of the specified tag.
 Generally speaking, once you are familiar with the above four, you handle DOMs in Phpfetcher well.